How to Protect Retirement Accounts from Creditors and Lawsuits

 Outside of bankruptcy, rollover IRAs lose their ERISA-derived protection entirely.
 The funds are governed by state law, and the rollover source does not matter.
 A person in a needs-based state who rolls $2 million out of a 401(k) and into an IRA has taken fully protected funds and made them subject to a court’s subjective evaluation.

-The practical lesson: anyone with lawsuit exposure should think carefully before rolling an ERISA-qualified plan into an IRA.
+Anyone with lawsuit exposure should think carefully before rolling an ERISA-qualified plan into an IRA.
 Leaving funds in the employer plan, or rolling into a new employer’s ERISA plan, preserves the strongest available protection.

 Inherited IRAs After Clark v.
 Rameker

-The Court’s reasoning was straightforward: inherited IRA beneficiaries cannot make additional contributions, must take required distributions regardless of age, and can withdraw the full balance at any time without penalty.
+The Court’s reasoning was that inherited IRA beneficiaries cannot make additional contributions, must take required distributions regardless of age, and can withdraw the full balance at any time without penalty.
 Because inherited IRAs are not held for retirement, they are not retirement funds entitled to bankruptcy exemption.

 The estate planning workaround is to name an irrevocable trust, rather than an individual, as the IRA beneficiary.
 If the trust includes spendthrift provisions, the inherited IRA assets flow into the trust rather than directly to the beneficiary.
 A creditor of the beneficiary cannot reach assets inside a properly structured spendthrift trust.
 The trustee controls distributions, and because the beneficiary has no direct ownership of the IRA, there is nothing for a creditor to seize.